 Avoid multitasking at all costs; the best way to be truly productive is to focus on each task at once; that’s why it is essential to learn how to identify your priorities and plan and determine how long something actually takes to produce.

-Remember that having a plan doesn’t mean that you have to follow it to a T, reassess your arrangement regularly and make changes when necessary.
+Remember that having a plan doesn’t mean you have to follow it to a T, reassess your arrangement regularly and make changes when necessary.
 Many roads lead to your objective, and as long as you keep on improving, you will start to see more of them, so don’t be afraid to change from plan A to plan B or even to completely go in a different direction because all of those changes are just more possibilities to improve.

 Finally, don’t forget that the arrangement doesn’t only have to do with time; it is also about data.
 All the information you have used in the past has a degree of importance, maybe you’ll want to recheck it in the future, maybe not.